Colors in ASL

 Both worksheets show a person doing the ASL sign for the color and have a space for the student to practice writing out the word.

-You might want to combine this activity with the ASL alphabet activity or learning ASL numbers.
+You might want to combine this activity with the sign language alphabet activity or learn ASL numbers.
 I have listed other skills that can be practiced at the bottom of the post.

-Is there a way indicate that a color is dark?
+Is there a way to indicate that a color is dark?

 You can sign a color sign in a more intense manner by using an intense facial expression.
 It’s important to remember that ASL does not just use the hands to express something, but your body language and facial expressions as well.
 Just like when you are talking!